 Year 11 German [11GER] Year 12 German [12GER] Year 13 German [13GER] Prerequisites: Prerequisites: Prerequisites: Year 10 German or in consultation with TIC or HOF.
 Students need to have displayed an understanding and competency in the four language skills of reading, writing, speaking and listening in Year 10 German.
 Year 11 German or in consultation with TIC or HOF.
 Additionally, a minimum of 14 credits gained in Level 1 German or in consultation with TIC.
 Year 12 German or after consultation with TIC or HOF.
 Additionally, a minimum of 14 credits must have been gained in Level 2 German.
-Course Information: Course Information: Course Information: German at Year 11 aims to increase the four language skills of speaking, listening, reading and writing.
-Students will learn to develop confidence in their written and spoken German at an intermediate level.
-They will learn to express opinions, attitudes and emotions on familiar topics.
-There are four Achievement standards available in this course - two are internally assessed and the other two are externally assessed.
+Course Information: Course Information: Course Information: This course is a year program which aims to continue developing students German language skills of speaking, listening, reading and writing to communicate in everyday contexts.
+In this course, students are expected to engage with, make meaning of short text types and explore language used to express personal information, ideas and opinions.
+Students will also further develop their cross-cultural understanding and competence in using appropriate features of languages in everyday communication.
 This course is designed to develop on from the structures and vocabulary covered in NCEA Level 1.
 Students will be challenged to further develop the macro skills of speaking and listening with specific emphasis on conversational German.
 There are four Achievement standards available in this course - two are internally assessed and the other two are externally assessed.
 This is an advanced course best suited to those who have completed studying the beginners' level of the German language.
 The course continues to extend the students' vocabulary and grammatical structures for communicating in German and prepare students for the Level 3 examination at the end of the year.
 There are four Achievement standards available in this course - two are internally assessed and the other two are externally assessed.
-Internal Assessments: AS90885 Interaction portfolio OR AS90884 Presentation AND AS90887 Writing portfolio External Assessments: AS90883 Listening AS90886 Reading Internal Assessments: AS91124 Interaction portfolio OR AS91125 Presentation AND AS91127 Writing portfolio External Assessments: AS91123 Listening AS91127 Reading Internal Assessments: AS91550 Interaction portfolio OR AS91549 Presentation AND AS91552 Writing portfolio External Assessments: AS91548 Listening AS92551 Reading Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 9 or 10 Internal Credits: 9 or 10 Internal Credits: 8 or 11 External Credits: 10 External Credits; 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 German Leads to: 13 German University Entrance Approved Examinable by Scholarship
+Internal Assessments (To be confirmed): AS91968 Interact in spoken German to share and respond to information AS91969 Communicate in German for a chosen purpose External Assessments (To be confirmed): AS91970 Demonstrate understanding of written German related to contexts AS91971 Demonstrate understanding of spoken German related to contexts Internal Assessments: AS91124 Interaction portfolio OR / AND AS91125 Presentation AND / OR AS91127 Writing portfolio External Assessments: AS91123 Listening AS91127 Reading Internal Assessments: AS91550 Interaction portfolio OR / AND AS91549 Presentation AND / OR AS91552 Writing portfolio External Assessments: AS91548 Listening AS92551 Reading Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 (TBC) Internal Credits: 9 or 10 Internal Credits: 8 or 11 External Credits: 10 (TBC) External Credits; 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 German Leads to: 13 German University Entrance Approved Examinable by Scholarship